Acorn has benefited from two rounds of Connecting Europe Facility (CEF) funding from the European Commission:

 Once completed, the Action will result in a significant proportion of the technical studies finalised in view of reaching a Final Investment Decision (FID) for the CO2 import/export facilities and infrastructure between the Port of Peterhead and St Fergus Gas Terminal.

 As a Project of Common Interest, the Acorn Project is subject to the TEN-E Regulations.
 Under Article 8(1) of the TEN-E Regulation, Member States are required to designate a “National Competent Authority” (NCA) that will co-ordinate and facilitate the comprehensive decision and provide a single point of contact for developers.
-For the UK, the designated NCA is the Department for Business, Energy and Industrial Strategy.
+For the UK, the designated NCA is the Department for Energy Security and Net Zero.

 For more information: